Which city is cheaper, Prague or Kuala Lumpur?

 Kuala Lumpur is a bustling city that offers something for everyone.
 One day is often enough time to do most activities.

-In Prague, many people enjoy the live music and shopping that this historical city offers.
+In Prague, many people enjoy the live music and shopping that this festive city offers.
 Most visitors spend time around the old town while in the area.
 The length of your ideal trip is an individual decision.
 With so much to do, one day is probably not enough time to see everything.

 Kuala Lumpur is a great place to explore.
 It is common to spend a weekend here.
 With all of its activities, you can easily fill a weekend here.
 Your budget might influence how long you stay.